sciZer0/7/v/README.md

 Some of the first names of such lists might be Anatoly Yakovenko and Fiatjaf, for example.
 </i>

+<br><br><br>
+SOME OF MY THOUGHTS

 <h1>About DeFi</h1>

 In DeFi as it is made now, there are also fundamental problems.
-Specifically, 2 problems.
+Specifically, 2 ones.
 In order to solve these 2 fundamental problems DeFi should be made in another way, and this is beyond the scope of this paper.